Tiramisioux/cinemate/README.md

 - Attach a Grove Base HAT for control of ISO, shutter angle and fps via potentiometers

+- Plays a tone on RPi audio jack (right channel) during recording of raw frames.
+Can be used to trigger an external field recorder like the Zoom H6. _Set a limiter on the XY microphone and feed the RPi audio to Track 1 with maximum gain and autostart/stop recording at 0 dB._

 _For adding cinemate2 manually to an existing cinepi-raw installation, follow install instructions below._

 ## Dependencies